 Undergraduate students play an integral role in the Marine Zooplankton Ecology Lab.
 Students directly contribute to research endeavors through a multitude of activities, including: sorting plankton, managing data, participating on research cruises and field trips, and working with graduate students.
 Students also are encouraged to participate in weekly lab meetings.
 Students learn how to work in a laboratory setting independently and as a team.
 They are asked to critically think about the work they are doing.
 We are almost always looking for enthusiastic students to join the lab group.
 Students typically volunteer for a semester to get their feet wet and then, depending on progress and funding, often transition to a paid position.
-Undergrad alumni have gone on to work in conservation.
+Undergrad alumni are now attending graduate school and medical school as well as working in conservation.

 My name is Aidyn Creson.
 I am a sophomore in my undergraduate degree at UL studying biology with a concentration in medical and health allied sciences.
 I hope to one day be a pediatrician.
 I love all things tiny and cute (plankton included) and am excited to continue working in the lab for a second semester!